Description

 Regulatory Status

-- China NMPA: Approved for chronic weight management (June 2025)
+- China NMPA: Approved for chronic weight care (June 2025)

 - FDA Status: Not approved (investigational in US)